learn-co-curriculum/phase-1-review-strings-lab/README.md

 const currentUser = 'Grace Hopper';
 ```

-> **Note**: Generally, when the tests ask you to define something, you want to define it exactly as it's indicated in the test.
+> **Note**: Generally, when the tests ask you to define something, you want to define it exactly as indicated in the test.
 But in this case, you don't have to write `'Grace Hopper'`, because the important part is the variable name: `currentUser`.
 You can use your own name, your pet's name, your favorite programmer's name &mdash; whatever you'd like.

 Rerun the tests and you should see that the first one is passing.

-Congratulations!
-You've just written your first passing JavaScript test!

 #### `welcomeMessage`